That Darn Plot

 Noon, St. Joseph Catholic Church, 830 Poplar St. May 15: Gerald Carper.
-The 30-minute concerts are followed by an optional lunch in the church Social Hall.
+The 30-minute concert is followed by an optional lunch in the church Social Hall.
 478-745-1631.
-All concerts are free, but donations to the Family Advancement Ministry are welcomed.
+Free, but donations to the Family Advancement Ministry are welcomed.
 Lunch is $5 per person.

 Songs for a Spring Day

 3 p.m.
 May 18, Vineville United Methodist Church, 2045 Vineville Ave.
 A performance by the Mercer University Childrens Choir for audiences of all ages.
 478-301-5751 or www.music.mercer.edu.
 Free.

 4 p.m.
 June 8, Vineville United Methodist Church, 2045 Vineville Ave.
 Part of Music and the Arts at Vineville.
 478-745-3331 or email@example.com.
 Free.

 The Grapevine Band

 4 p.m.
 July 20, Vineville Methodist Church, 2045 Vineville Ave.
 Part of Music and the Arts at Vineville.
 478-745-3331.
 Free.